Skip to main content

 function Component(self, ...args) {

-// implement features
+// Implement features here

 }